Arthur Samuels: Biography

 He was born in Kingstown, County Dublin, second son of Arthur Samuels, a solicitor, and Katherine Daly, daughter of Owen Daly of Mornington, County Meath.
 He was educated at the Royal School Dungannon, County Tyrone.
 He attended Trinity College Dublin, before being called to the Irish Bar in 1877.
 He became a Queen's Counsel (QC) in 1894 and was called to the English bar in 1896.

+Samuels was a member of the Statistical and Social Inquiry Society of Ireland, serving as president between 1906 and 1908.
+He was particularly interested in Irish Finance, and opposed Home Rule for Ireland on financial grounds.

 Samuels was Solicitor-General for Ireland from 1917 to 1918, and Attorney-General for Ireland from 1918 to 1919.
 He was also made a member of the Privy Council of Ireland in 1918.

 He was MP for Dublin University from February 1917 to July 1919, having previously been defeated in a 1903 by-election for the same constituency.

 Samuels left the House of Commons when he was appointed to the office of Justice of the King's Bench Division of the High Court of Justice in Ireland in 1919, an office which he held until the court's abolition under the Courts of Justice Act 1924.
 In common with most of the judges of the old regime, he was not appointed to the High Court established under the 1924 Act.
 He died a year later on 11 May 1925 in La Croix, France.

 Maurice Healy in The Old Munster Circuit praised his personal qualities, his erudition and his valuable book on the financial aspects of Home Rule; but as a Law officer and judge dismissed him as "undistinguished".